cityofasheville/Civic_Programmer_Analyst_Skills_Task/ProjectNotes.md

 I've built this using React and Redux, mostly in ES2015 with a smattering of ES7 (yay Babel!).

 In fact, given the simplicity of the app, Redux is not really necessary - it would have been quite sufficient to keep things in local state in the Dashboard component.
 However, it may be valuable if we build on this, especially if we have multi-page dashboards.
 In addition, I find it helpful in isolating the asynchronous API calls.

+## Caveats and Confessions

+### Github pages
+I was not able to use Github pages because it doesn't allow accessing any non-https resources (or at least I was unable to figure out how to make it do so) and the SimpliCity API endpoint doesn't support https access.
+So I've just hosted it on a [Digital Ocean server](http://159.203.178.178/).

+### API Troubles
+I continue to have trouble accessing the original ArcGIS server, so I'm using the SimpliCity API.
+However, it also continues to behave strangely - it insists on returning far more records than it claims I should get.
+First, either it ignores resultRecordCount in the query or I don't understand what it means since I set it to 1000, but the api returns 10000 records at a time.
+More problematic, however, is that when I ask for a count, it returns 37094, but when I ask for the records themselves (using resultOffset to page through), it keeps going long past that. \ It's quite possible I have a bug in my query, but all the dates do seem to fall in 2015 & 2016 and supposedly I've asked for distinct records, which would be the obvious problems.

+In any case, for the time being I've just artificially cut off API calls after 40,000 records.
+This presumably means that the actual numbers the dashboard shows are off somehow, but it still serves to demonstrate the functionality.
+I can figure out what's wrong and fix the query later, if the code actually gets used for something.

+### Styling
+...is not my strength.
+Before taking this to production I would need to go through and systematize the styling.
+Right now it's basically all inline styles.
+The setup does allow the use of CSS modules, but I didn't actually use them here because I'm a bad person.

+### General Gaps
+In a few places I've put in a `FIXTHIS if production` comment to note some of the more obvious gaps that would need to be filled.